 ‘Currymania’ is a common condition in Britain, so it would seem logical that sweet treats like Cocomaya’s ‘Mumbai Curry’ chocolate bar would be gobbled up with relish.

-In America, Vosges and Theo Chocolates both have boundary-breaking curried chocolate bars, whilst Belgian company Zaabar’s mix ‘Madras curry’ with white chocolate.
+In America, Vosges and Theo Chocolates both have boundary-breaking curried choc bars, whilst Belgian company Zaabar’s mix ‘Madras curry’ with white chocolate.

 White chocolate suits all sorts of Indian spices.
-Carom Soho’s chef Vishnu Natarajan pairs it with cardamom in a mousse, whilst Roopa Rawal of chocolate company Devnaa adds it to her double-chocolate kheer.
+Carom Soho’s chef Vishnu Natarajan pairs it with cardamom in a mousse, whilst Roopa Rawal of Devnaa adds it to her double-chocolate kheer.

-Anglo-Indian patisserie company Pistachio Rose flavours a white chocolate tart with mukwaas.
+Anglo-Indian patisserie company Pistachio Rose flavours a white choc tart with mukhwas.

-Pistachio Rose also offers spiced milk and dark chocolate tarts, and the brand’s nutty chocolate naans fly off the shelves as fast as they’re baked.
+Pistachio Rose also offers spiced milk and dark choc tarts, and the brand’s nutty choc naans fly off the shelves as fast as they’re baked.
 Sweet Karma’s chocolate samosas sell well; as do those at Bromley’s Cinnamon Culture.
-It seems safe to suppose a chocolate samosa is a very tasty treat.
+It seems safe to suppose a sweet samosa is a very tasty treat.

 If you’re treating yourself to a Michelin meal, check out Benares’ chocolate peanut butter tube.
 At Babur in South London, cumin and chocolate combine in a fondant pudding.
-For good pud recipes to try at home, look to The Incredible Spice Men’s chocolate and cardamom mousse cake, or Anjali Pathak’s cardamom-cinnamon chocolate torte.
+For good pud recipes to try at home, look to The Incredible Spice Men’s choc and cardamom mousse cake, or Anjali Pathak’s cardamom-cinnamon choc torte.

-Why not try one of food blogger Chintal Kakaya’s ‘chocalicious pomegranate and shrikhand cupcakes’ with that cup of cocoa, or dunking in a couple of Vivek Singh’s black pepper-spiced chocolate biscuits?
+Why not try one of food blogger Chintal Kakaya’s ‘chocolicious pomegranate and shrikhand cupcakes’ with that cup of cocoa, or dunking in a couple of Vivek Singh’s black pepper-spiced choc biscuits?
 Vivek even masterminded the Marmite chocolate and cardamom mousse – a real ‘love-it-or-hate-it’ recipe!
 Another cool treat is Leeds-based Indie Ices’ vegan chocolate-hazelnut kulfi.

 These simple and very surprising chocolate truffles will get your tastebuds all a-tingle, try our exclusive recipe: